Carl Ekern

-Carl Frederick Ekern (May 27, 1954 – August 1, 1990) was an NFL football player.
+Carl Frederick Ekern (May 27, 1954 – August 1, 1990) was a National Football League (NFL) linebacker.

 Biography

 Ekern was born in Richland, Washington.
 He attended Fremont High School in Sunnyvale, California.
 Ekern was a graduate of San Jose State University and played pro football from 1976 to 1988 for the Los Angeles Rams.
 He appeared in the 1986 Rams promotional video, Let's Ram It, under the name of "Carl E, General of the D."

 Ekern died of head injuries on August 1, 1990, when the Jeep he was driving ran off a highway near the Kern County town of Ridgecrest, California.
 At the time of the accident, Ekern was en route to Minden, Nevada, where he was a volunteer counselor and coach at the Rite of Passage, a camp for juvenile delinquents.
 The camp is located about 15 miles east of Lake Tahoe.